johngreibelarsen/machine-learning/projects/garment_segmentation/README.md

 Location of where our solution will be looking for the weight files.
 Note: they will need to be downloaded separately from Dropbox.

 #### Root folder
-Contains three group of files:
+Contains three groups of files:
-* Udacity reports in for of capstone_proposal.pdf and capstone_report.pdf
+* Udacity reports in form of capstone_proposal.pdf and capstone_report.pdf
-* Single and double predictor implementations (predict_single_pass + predict_double_pass)
+* Single and double predictor implementations (predict_single_pass and predict_double_pass)
 * Scripts to illustrate various metrics and performance of solution:

   - calc_metrics_and_visualize: utility script for calculating Dice scores for data set and visualizing the performance of the predicted masks
-  - show_garment_results: showing original image next to our prediction masks followed by DCIL/ISI cut-out mask and finally the effect of applying our mask to the original image
+  - show_garment_results: showing original image next to our prediction mask followed by DCIL/ISI cut-out mask and finally the effect of applying our mask to the original image
   - show_preprocessing_techniques: illustrates the effect of histogram equalization and contrast stretching techniques on gray and color images